 Get fit with all the family in the open air this summer – on one of these beautiful cycle routes in the South West!

 At VavistaLife, we are huge fans of fitness for fun – so rather than slogging away on a static bike in the gym watching the news update, we’d much rather find a local trail, load up the bikes and kids and head off for a day’s adventure.
-Working up an appetite for a leisurely pub lunch or packing an al fresco picnic to enjoy en route.
-Studies have shown that by leading by example and being active as a family has a huge impact on your children’s future activity levels – plus, on a selfish note, an hour’s cycling burns anything up to 600kcals*, depending on your speed, weight and the gradient you tackle – so you could be increasing your fitness, boosting your mood and burning energy – all whilst enjoying some summer sunshine with the family.
-Here are our favourite routes in the South West:
+Then working up an appetite for a leisurely pub lunch or packing an al fresco picnic to enjoy en route.
+Studies have shown that by leading by example and being active as a family has a huge impact on your children’s future activity levels – plus, on a selfish note, an hour’s cycling burns anything up to 600kcals, depending on your speed, weight and the gradient you tackle.
+So, you could be increasing your fitness, boosting your mood and burning energy whilst enjoying some summer sunshine with the family.
+Many of us head to the South West over the summer so here are our favourite routes in this beautiful part of the country….

 1. Exe Trail – Exmouth to Exeter

 The great thing about this waterfront cycle route is that you can make it as long, or short as you want.
 Start at the Estuary’s mouth in Exmouth and follow the dedicated trail along the water’s edge through pretty Devon villages such as Exton and Lympstone, both with excellent pubs if sustenance is needed.
 Reach the town of Topsham and there are even more foodie delights on offer, including Darts Farm, dubbed the ‘Selfridges Food Hall of the South West’.
 Or if you’re in it for the day, get to the historic quay at Exeter and you’ll have completed the full circuit.
 With some gradients this is one for a fitter family, but with so much to see you’ll barely notice the hills – plus, the route follows the train line and with stations in each village, you can always hop on when little legs get tired.